steveydevey/tummy/SETUP_COMPLETE.md

 # Setup Complete! 🎉

-Your Gitrack project has been successfully initialized and configured.
+Your Tummy project has been successfully initialized and configured.

 ## What's Been Set Up